-Child care licensing minimally requires that directors have three years of experience in the field and 15 clock hours of training annually.
-The Montana Early Childhood Program Director Credential is a three-tiered credential with a minimum requirement of a CDA plus 20 semester hours of early childhood education credit, 45 clock hours of approved program management training and two years of experience working in an early childhood program; one year must be in program management.
-Elementary principals are required to have a master’s degree with pre-K content but not pre-K experience.
-At the highest level, the state-wide QRIS requires directors to have a minimum of an associate degree plus 20 semester hours in early childhood education.
+Child care licensing minimally requires that directors have three years of experience in the field and 16 clock hours of training annually.
+The Montana Early Childhood Program Director Credential is a three-tiered credential with a minimum requirement of a CDA plus 20 semester hours of early childhood education credit, 45 clock hours of approved program management training and one year of experience working in an early childhood program; one year must be in program management.
+Elementary principals are required to have a master’s degree.
+No pre-K content or pre-K experience is required.
+At the lowest level, the state-wide QRIS does not require any college credits.
 Administrators in state pre-K programs are required to have a principal license and a master’s degree.
 There are no early childhood leadership degree programs or leadership academies in Montana.